 The Role of Estrogen in the Immune System

-Other studies have shown that during their reproductive years, when estrogen levels are higher, females tend to have a more vigorous immune response.
+Other studies indicate that women tend to have a more vigorous immune response during their reproductive years when estrogen levels are higher.
 It is during menopause, when estrogen levels decrease, that a woman’s immune system becomes more similar to that of a man’s.
 This lowered immune response is believed to be caused by changes in the function and activity of certain immune cells.
-And even more interesting evidence for the influence of estrogen on our immune system is provided by the observation that the incidence of many autoimmune diseases in women dramatically decreases following menopause.
+The incidence of many autoimmune diseases in women dramatically decreases following menopause.

-Research continues to show that the decreased estrogen level associated with menopause can affect our immune system.
-In a review of various studies designed to better understand the relationship between sex hormones such as estrogens and the immune system, Dr. Sarit Aschkenazi and colleagues explain that sex hormones affect and modify the actions of different types of immune cells.
-The authors also point out that certain interactions between estrogen and cells of the immune system can also influence other organs of the body that are not directly related to immunity.
+In a review of various studies designed to better understand the relationship between sex hormones and the immune system, Dr. Sarit Aschkenazi et al. explain that sex hormones such as estrogens affect and modify the actions of different types of immune cells.
+Certain interactions between estrogen and cells of the immune system may also influence other organs of the body that are not directly related to immunity.
 For example, cardiovascular disease and osteoporosis—health issues that often affect women after menopause—are linked to a decrease in estrogen and a loss in estrogen’s ability to regulate the healthy functioning of other types of immune cells.

-In their review, Dr. Aschkenazi and colleagues concluded that sex hormones, in particular the estrogens, play a role in the activity of immune cells.
+Dr. Aschkenazi et al. concluded that sex hormones, in particular the estrogens, play a role in the activity of immune cells.
 Furthermore, a deficiency in estrogen that occurs during menopause may result in a failure of estrogen to properly regulate the immune system.
 These changes, in turn, may play an important role in the development of menopausal symptoms and disease.
-The possible role of hormone therapy should be considered in cases of autoimmune disease.